EgosOwn/onionr/README.md

 # Security

-Onionr is pre-alpha.
+Onionr is alpha software.
 This means it is unstable, probably insecure, and experimental.

 No matter how good Onionr and other software gets, there will always be ways for clever or well-funded adversaries to break your security.